JonMooney/team-profile-generator/README.md

 ## Usage

 - Open a terminal window and navigate to the project folder
-- Run 'npm i' to install all project dependencies
+- Type 'npm i' to install all project dependencies
-- Run 'node index' to run the tool.
+- Type 'node index' to run the tool.
 - When done, your outputted HTML will be in the 'dist' folder

 ### Screenshot of CLI